hmrc/individuals-charges-api/resources/public/api/conf/1.0/docs/overview.md

-This API allows software packages to show and provide a taxpayers’ financial data for their Charges.
+This API allows software packages to show and provide a taxpayers’ financial data for their charges.

 For Pension charges a developer can: